fpc/Lazarus/README.txt

 that runs on more than 20 platforms (Linux, Windows, BSD, OS/2, DOS, PowerPC, and many more).

-The LCL currently supports Linux (gtk2 and qt4), all flavors of Windows (even wince), Mac OS X (carbon, gtk2, qt4), FreeBSD (gtk2).
+The LCL currently supports Linux/FreeBSD (GTK2, Qt4 and Qt5), all flavors of
+Windows (even WinCE), Mac OS X (Cocoa, Carbon, GTK2, Qt4, Qt5).
-There is experimental support for:
+There is an experimental support for:
-* gtk3
+* GTK3
 * Solaris
-The LCL still contains code for gtk1 although that is obsolete.
+The LCL still contains code for GTK1 although that is obsolete.

 --------------------------------------------------------------------------------
 Compilation: